sticks-stuff/smush_info/README.md

 A Skyline plugin that hosts a TCP server for subscribing to information about the current Smash Ultimate match.
 Useful for statistics, game integration, and more.

-I have tacked a whole bunch of stuf onto this for [ssbu-stream-automation](https://github.com/sticks-stuff/ssbu-stream-automation).
+I have tacked a whole bunch of stuff onto this for [ssbu-stream-automation](https://github.com/sticks-stuff/ssbu-stream-automation).
 Not my best code but it works.

 Original Authors:
 * jam1garner